ExamOne Response to Coronavirus Disease 2019 (COVID-19)

 If a consumer answers yes to any of the questions or states they do not feel comfortable proceeding with the exam, he or she will be directed to delay scheduling the appointment for 14 days from diagnosis, contact or date of travel, and advised to contact their insurance company.

-Review this opens in a new windoweasy checklist to help you prepare for the exam.
+Review this easy checklist opens PDF file to help you prepare for the exam.

 Q: What have you communicated to your examiners regarding safety precautions?